Why Recovery After Exercise Is So Important

 Icing and Heating

 Ice packs can be beneficial in the recovery from injuries, helping to ease inflammation and swelling.
 Heating techniques such as hot baths, saunas, steam rooms, heat packs, etc. are good for muscle aches and stiffness as well as improving general relaxation.

 Using foam rollers is an ideal way to release tension in the body as well as helping to remove knots throughout the body.

-If you would like any further help or advice on recovery techniques, don’t hesitate to get in touch with ProPhysiotherapy – we offer a wide range of services including physiotherapy, diet and nutrition advice, massage therapy, yoga, Pilates, personal training and much more.
+If you would like any further help or advice on recovery techniques, don’t hesitate to get in touch with ProPhysiotherapy – we offer a wide range of services including physiotherapy, diet and nutrition advice, massage therapy, Pilates, personal training and much more.